aribajahan/Ariba-Old-Site/source/_posts/2014-05-09-create-your-own-octopress-blog.markdown

 * When it prompts to add the link, make sure you add it in the form: `"http://username/username.github.io.git"`
 * It should end by telling you that you can now deploy to: 'https://github.com/aribajahan/aribajahan.github.io.git' with `rake deploy`

+What did this just do?
+This code renames the imathis/octopress from `origin` to `source`, adds your Github page repo as the default `origin` remote and renames your `master` branch to `source`.
+Then it also creates the directory: `_deploy/` and makes a git repo there (this acts like the master on your local device).
+Lastly, it adds your Github repo as the default `origin` remote for this new repo.

+Now, everytime you do `rake generate` and `rake deploy`, the `master` branch that's in `_deploy/` is pushed to the `master` branch on your Github page repo.
+Then when you commit push to the `source` repo, it becomes the `source` branch of your Github page repo.

 * Then:
 <pre><code>rake generate